 Peter has a powerful personal story: a promising athlete who when he found himself losing his sight, slid into alcoholism.
 It was only through his family’s intervention that he ended up in recovery.
 Today he is nine years sober, studying for a Master’s in Sports Psychology and shortly heading to the Tokyo Olympics.
-He also speaks regularly at events, for clients including XXXXX.
+He also speaks regularly at events, for clients of all varieties and scales.
 It’s the commonalities in his story that resonate with audiences: life can go awry at any time, but Peter shows how we can change our mindset and live a life in and of balance.

 The man who at 15 had an international soccer trial was 18 when his eyesight began to fail and 20 when he was diagnosed with Leber’s Hereditary Optic Neuropathy which left him with between 5 and 10 percent peripheral vision.
 Grieving, unable to cope with the loss of identity, and without a job or sport to occupy him, Peter’s thoughts became ‘totalitarian’.
 He realised he needed a new ‘script’ for life.

 Sport became the first step back towards a semblance of normality.
 Peter discovered a talent for cycling which resulted in him becoming the ‘stoker’ of a formidable two-man cycling team with Sean Hahessy as the pilot.
 The two competed in the Paralympics in Rio in 2016, and today Peter is an accomplished Paralympic cyclist who also does ultra-endurance charity events as a way to ‘give back’.